N6REJ/n6rej.github.io/README.md

 - Best practices and troubleshooting

 I hope this helps others.
 I'm the creator so ofc I find it fantastic.
 Contact me if you have any questions or issues.

-There are a pair of files.
-One in .github/workflows/sync and another in .github/sync.yml  These will automatically copy your -packager.yml to whatever repo is listed.
-This is simply to keep your packager(s) in sync.
-Use the N6REJ/mod_XXX in sync. as the example for others

 ![joomla](https://cdn.joomla.org/images/Joomla_logo.png) ![phpstorm](http://n6rej.github.io/images/phpstorm.png) ![bootstrap](http://n6rej.github.io/images/bootstrap.png) ![browser-stack](http://n6rej.github.io/images/browser-stack.png) ![bearsampp](https://github.com/N6REJ/n6rej.github.io/assets/1850089/a86be0cd-a463-4107-9ec3-a6b8756776b1)